So, am I allowed to add the ™ symbol to my website ?

 A trademark provides certain rights.
-For example, when a competitor marks its stuff (goods or services) in such a way that a customer might become confused (likely to become)), the trademark holder can sue the competitor.
+For example, when a competitor marks its stuff (goods or services) in such a way that a customer might become confused (likelihood of confusion), the trademark holder can sue the competitor.
 Sometimes, there are other remedies, like UDRP proceedings to help with domain names and cybersquatters.

 If you want to claim a trademark, you may need to first search to be sure that you have some right to use that trademark, that is, make sure that you do not infringe on the rights of a competitor.

 Then, you may wish to apply for your own trademark, at the federal or state level.
 Or, you may wish to rely on your common law trademark rights.
 To make decisions about when to perform trademark clearance searches and what trademark applications to file, it is best to consult with an attorney.

 For more information about how and when to use the trademark symbol, read this article: